A superlative studio,

 Enthusiastic

-Doing a good job means doing it with love — a principle at the heart of everything we do.
-First, we work hard: we know we need to prove our value every time, and we know that this requires great effort.
+Doing a good job means doing it with love — it’s the principle at the heart of everything we do.
+First, we work hard: we know we need to prove our value every time and we know that this requires great effort.
 Second, we want to live life with depth.
 We stay positive, smile, and inspire confidence.
-We understand how important a clear mind is: being clear, concise, and sincere.
+We understand how important a clear mind is: being transparent, concise, and sincere.
 Growing means showing the ability to guide those who are confused —managers, organizations, or a team— and continuing to do so.

 -